blackberry/Cascades-Samples/headlesservice/readme.txt

 !!!!!!!!!!Do not deploy this as a standalone sample!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 You will learn how to:
-- How to create a long-running background service and launched via system startup.
+- Create a long-running background service and launched via system startup.
-- You will learn how to communicate with it through the QSettings instance.
+- Communicate with it through the QSettings instance.
 This is only one of many communication choices (ie. sockets, pps service, etc).

 ========================================================================